-In accordance with the terms of our engagement letter dated October 2016 and further to the requirements of the Education & Skills Funding Agency (ESFA) as included in the Academies Accounts Direction 2017 to 2018, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by St Anselm's College Edmund Rice Academy Trust during the period 1 September 2017 to 31 August 2018 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated 18 October 2019 and further to the requirements of the Education & Skills Funding Agency (ESFA) as included in the Academies Accounts Direction 2018 to 2019, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by St Anselm's College Edmund Rice Academy Trust during the year 1 September 2018 to 31 August 2019 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.

-This report is made solely to St Anselm's College Edmund Rice Academy Trust and ESFA in accordance with the terms of our engagement letter.
+This report is made solely to St Anselm's College Edmund Rice Academy Trust and the ESFA in accordance with the terms of our engagement letter.
 Our work has been undertaken so that we might state to St Anselm's College Edmund Rice Academy Trust and ESFA those matters we are required to state in a report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than St Anselm's College Edmund Rice Academy Trust and ESFA, for our work, for this report, or for the conclusion we have formed.